-Oceania Expatriate Guide — A Guide to Living in Oceania
+Oceania Expat Guide — A Guide to Living in Oceania

 Most of the expats relocating to Oceania consider the high quality of life as the primary reason for moving there.
 This holds especially true for Australia and New Zealand, which are rated among the world’s top 25 in the Quality of Life Index.
 Some expats also rate Oceania’s weather and climate, low pollution levels, and good healthcare services as the main reasons for their move.

 Several small island nations (such as French Polynesia, Papua New Guinea, Fiji, etc.) are part of Oceania too.
 Since there aren’t many major industries around here, besides tourism, expats can enjoy the laid-back lifestyle in these pristine tropical islands.

 Major countries and regions based in Oceania include: